jerrold110/EconoLens/README.md

 * Query-only retrieval

-These Lambdas retrieve embeddings from a **Bedrock Knowledge Base**, search for chunks with a hybrid of BM25/Cosine-similarity, and rerank the chunks before returning them to the LLM as context.
+These Lambdas retrieve embeddings from a **Bedrock Knowledge Base**, search for chunks with a hybrid of *BM25/Cosine-similarity*, and rerank the chunks before returning them to the LLM as context.

 ### **3. Knowledge Base**

 * Bedrock vector store populated with processed economic news
 * Index used for retrieval + reranking
 * Enriched chunks with multiple fields for metadata searching

+### **4. Data pipeline**

+* Data pipeline that cleans, stores, and processes data in several stages
+* Ingests data into Amazon Opensearch vector database
+* Scheduling and orchestration with Step Functions and Eventbridge
+* Logging at each step in Cloudwatch logs and error handling

 ### **4. Observability**